“his music is so perfect, so effortless, that it seems to have been plucked ready-made from the universe”

 Most of the sonatas presented here are in their original key, with the violin part simply transposed down an octave.
-Only K378 and K454 have been lowered – in each case by a minor third – to make them more playable.
+Only in sonatas K378 and K454 have the keys been changed – in each case lowered by a minor third – to make them more playable.
 For those two sonatas, the transposed piano parts are available here with the cello parts.
 For the other (non-transposed) sonatas, the piano parts are not available here.
-The Henle Urtext edition is a beautiful edition: a model of german craftmanship, attention to detail, and respect for both composer and performer.
-Alternatively, the piano parts are downloadable from imslp.net.
+The Henle Urtext edition is a beautiful edition: a model of german craftsmanship, attention to detail, and respect for both composer and performer.
+Alternatively, the piano parts are downloadable in other editions from imslp.net.

 Very occasionally some notes are changed in these cello transcriptions to adapt them to the cello but this occurs almost exclusively for the revoicing of chords and double-stops, occasionally in complex passage-work, but never in melodic passages.